Explore Different Types of Corporate Technical Training and Their Benefits and Drawbacks

 When they’re done with intentional and broken into small tasks (similar to a job aid), then they can be beneficial.
 We worked on a project to create videos for popular tech support issues.
 These videos were sent to employees by the help desk to shorten calls and enable employees to fix problems themselves.

 They can be effective at demonstrating complex processes or concepts concisely and engagingly.
-They get too complex with bigger processes but are amazing for short tasks.
+They become too complex with larger processes, but are amazing for short tasks.

 Videos also allow for easy distribution and are typically easy for employees to access.

-Videos do lack some things that are essential to training.
+Videos lack some essential elements for effective training.
 Interactivity and hands-on practice opportunities are two biggies.
-Employees passively watch videos and might not do anything with them.
+Employees may passively watch videos without taking any action.

 Also, have you tried watching a video and performing the task on the same screen?
 It’s a pain in the butt toggling between the task and the video!